 Michael has published more then 300 scientific and popular papers and articles.
 His teaching, lectures, seminars, garden study tours, and plant introduction programs have contributed enormously to greater horticultural awareness, and his book Dirr's Hardy Trees and Shrubs is one of Timber Press's bestselling titles.

 In 1987 Hinkley began gardening on the land that would become Heronswood with his partner, the architect Robert L. Jones.
-By the mid 1990's Heronswood Nursery was doing a thriving mail-order business, and the display garden tours gained international acclaim.
+By the mid 1990's, Heronswood Nursery was doing a thriving mail-order business and their display garden tours gained international acclaim.
 Hinkley became a regular speaker at seminars offered during the Northwest Flower and Garden Show.

 View our Arbor Day 2008 TV appearance on YouTube!

-Don Shadow, a fourth-generation nurseryman who has owned Shadow Nursery, a wholesale nursery located in Winchester, Tennessee, since 1973, encompasses more than 800 acres of field-grown stock, seedling blocks, propagation beds, trial and evaluation areas and a container operation.
+Don Shadow is a fourth-generation nurseryman who has owned Shadow Nursery, a wholesale nursery located in Winchester, Tennessee, since 1973.
+Shadow Nursery encompasses more than 800 acres of field-grown stock, seedling blocks, propagation beds, trial and evaluation areas and a container operation.

-Shadow is widely recognized, nationally and internationally, both as an expert horticulturist and for his success in saving endangered animal species.
+Shadow is widely nationally and internationally recognized, both as an expert horticulturist and for his success in saving endangered animal species.
 He has received numerous prestigious awards for his services to horticulture and his latest project involves the development of a botanical garden and animal park dedicated to education and the preservation of flora and fauna.